Tree Farm Family Photos, Holiday Portraits with Jamie Lucido

 For this last blog of the year, I’m sharing time spent with the Cearley family at one of my favorite Christmas Tree Farms, Penland, on a sunny Saturday back in November.
 They were all decked out in their holiday best, and it was a delight to see how much the kiddos had grown – and their sweet dance moves 😉 You might recall seeing this family in another blog I posted two years ago <3 *how are these babies getting so big!!!* <3 <3

 As I write this, I hear fireworks in the neighborhood.
 Its a chilly New Year’s Eve, and all is quiet here on the home front.
 Somehow this turned out to be half-diary, half blog, forgive my musings.
 I think back on years spent traveling, and years spent at home on this night.
 And remind myself again: everything has its season.
 The trick is keeping your light, your curiosity, and your love strong, through it all.
 I wish for all of you, the same thing I wish for myself: to follow your heart, and not be afraid when that path has to change.
-To carefully repair when cracks appear, to see the emptiness as the most useful (everytime you use a cup, drive a car, start up a new conversation or a new document…), to recognize what you have become numb to, and what you burn for, to move fluidly through life with all senses firing, and with compassion and random acts of service for each other.
+To carefully repair when cracks appear, to see the emptiness as the most useful thing (everytime you use a cup, drive a car, start up a new conversation or a new document…), to recognize what you have become numb to, and what you burn for, to move fluidly through life with all senses firing, and with compassion and random acts of service for each other.
 To experience life with the bravery and lack of self consciousness reserved mostly for children, always open to creating meaningful bonds with each other and connected to keystones within our own lives.
 Keep playing, keep dancing in the livingroom, keep curious, keep useful.

 Much love to you, friends.
 I SEE how beautiful you are, and I hope you do, too.
 Wishing you a healthy and happy 2021.